 First, let’s find out what happened to DeVries.

 He had flown to Boston for a business trip.
 And, as he emphasized to me several times, it was about as ordinary as business trips get.
 He picked up his car.
 He drove to a meeting.
 Then he checked into a hotel and returned the car the next day.
+(Related: This Budget rental is on the wrong side of the island.)

 “I only had the rental car for one day,” he says.
 “I never had an animal in the vehicle at any time.”